For the past couple of years, my wife and I have been keeping close tabs on our credit.

 At our house we like to pull a credit report from one agency every 4 months, staggering it out throughout the year. that way we’re ensuring that we’re better staying on top of our credit situation and there are no strange new accounts being opened or anything like that.
 It’s part of our home-grown identity theft avoidance strategy.

-To get a regularly updated credit score for free on a regular basis there is now a new credit score checking website called Credit Karma.
-The site will give you daily updates on your credit score – which is your actual TransUnion credit score.
+The site will give you daily updates on your credit score, which is your actual TransUnion and Equifax credit score.

-Just to clarify, this is not the actual FICO credit score that the banks and mortgage companies will see when you apply for a mortgage, but instead a similar score that Equifax has put out.
+Just to clarify, this is not the actual FICO credit score that the banks and mortgage companies will see when you apply for a mortgage, but instead a similar score that those two agencies have put out.
 It may not be exactly the same as your FICO score, but it is usually close enough that it will give you a reasonable idea of where you are.

 Credit Karma Is Free To Use

 Credit Karma is free to use, which is a great value when you would have to pay at least $15 or so to get the credit score directly.

 So how does Credit Karma support the site and how are they able to provide the service that they do?